 4. Keep Copies of Everything

-If you end up corresponding with anyone by phone, get the name and employee number of representative you deal with.
-If there are emails involved in your dispute, keep them in a folder where you are able to access them easily if you need them.
+If you end up communicating with anyone by phone, get the name and employee number of that person.
+If there are emails involved in your dispute, keep them in a folder where you’ll be able to access them easily.

 5. Stay on Top of the Process

 Finally, it’s important to understand that getting an error removed from your credit report isn’t an overnight thing.
 It’s a process that can take weeks or even months.
 Give it time to play out, but make sure no one is dropping the ball.
 If you don’t hear anything from anyone for a while, follow up with a phone call or email to see where things stand.

 Once Everything is Resolved, Follow Up

 When you do get the error removed from your report, your job isn’t finished.
 There are still a couple of things you need to do:

 - Send revised versions of your reports to anyone who pulled your report during the time it included incorrect information.
 This is especially important if the error on your report caused you to be declined for a loan or resulted in being quoted a higher interest rate than you might have gotten with a better credit score.